gilsonjuniorpro/gilsonjuniorpro/README.md

 ## 🤝 Let's Connect!

 I'm always open to exciting opportunities and collaborations in the Mobile domain.
-I also have a passion for contributing to open-source projects and Linux.
+I also have a passion for contributing to open-source projects such as libraries and Linux.

 📫 **How to reach me:**